stevensona/monod/doc/writing.md

 ![](images/task-lists.gif)

-## YAML Front-Matter
+## YAML Front Matter

-[YAML](http://yaml.org/) front-matter allows addition of metadata to the documents, such as variables for different templates.
-Monod expects a unique (optional) YAML front-matter section at the beginning of the document and surrounded by three dashes (`---`):
+[YAML](http://yaml.org/) front matter allows the addition of metadata to documents, such as variables for different templates.
+Monod expects a unique (but optional) YAML front matter section at the beginning of the document, surrounded by three dashes (`---`):

 ```yaml
 ---